haheskja/scp-evaluation/documentation/documentation.md

 ### 3.1.3 The `dhis2ComponentSearch` property

-The `dhis2ComponentSearch` property of a `package.json` file includes the information about the package that is relevant to The Shared Component Platform and its search functionality.
+The `dhis2ComponentSearch` property of a `package.json` file includes the information about the package that is relevant to SCP and its search functionality.

 The `dhis2ComponentSearch` property must include key/value pairs for framework (using `language` key, we currently support `react` and `angular`), and components.
 The `component` property, in turn, takes an array of component objects.
 Each component object must include following information defined as key/value pairs: